henrykrain/midterm/README.md

 ![image](https://github.com/henrykrain/midterm/assets/120867004/be5c3f47-51e1-4c19-b283-276a5ba2e54a)

 ## Contributions
 Contributions are welcome!
-If you have suggestions for improvements or encounter any issues, please feel free to file an issue or submit a pull request.
+If you have suggestions for future changes please let me know!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.